technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

 - Make a final recommendation as to whether your company should move into that market.

 1. Open a Microsoft Edge browser and enter the following URL: +++https://m365.cloud.microsoft+++ to go to the Microsoft 365 Copilot app (formerly office) home page.
-Select **Apps** in the navvigation pane.
+Select **Apps** in the left navigation pane.
     **Note**: You need to sign-in (if prompted) using the Credentials provided under the Resources tab on the right.

     ![](./media/image1a.png)